ornament-orm/ornament/README.md

 This works for all types supported by PHP's `settype` function.

-## Getters and setters
+## Getters for virtual properties
-Sometimes you'll want to specify your own getters and setters.
-No problem;
+Ornament models support the concept of _virtual properties_ (which are, by definition, read-only).

-define a method and annotate it with `@get PROPERTY` or `@set PROPERTY`:
+An example of a virtual property would be a model with a `firstname` and `lastname` property, and a getter for `fullname`.
+To mark a method as a getter, annotate it with `@get {property}`:

 ```php
 <?php